kouliping/en/documentation/Networking/Elastic-IP/Operation-Guide/Elastic-IP-Management/Modify-Elastic-IP.md

 # Modify Elastic IP Bandwidth

-JD Cloud supports three billing types of Elastic IP configuration upgrade and downgrade.
-Among them, for the monthly package billing type, the configuration upgrade needs to make up the bandwidth difference, and the configuration downgrade bandwidth difference will be converted to duration; for the pay by configuration type, the bill will be issued according to the adjusted bandwidth after the configuration upgrade and downgrade; for the pay by consumption type, the bandwidth is only used to limit the rate and does not affect the actual billing.
+Three billing types of Elastic IP configuration upgrade and downgrade are supported by JD Cloud.
+Among them, the configuration upgrade needs to make up the bandwidth difference for the monthly package billing type while the configuration downgrade bandwidth difference will be converted to duration; the bill of the billing by configuration will be issued according to the modified bandwidth after the configuration upgrade and downgrade; for the billing by consumption, the bandwidth is only used to limit the rate and does not affect the actual billing.

-## Action Steps
+## Procedures

-Step 1: log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.

-Step 2: select Cloud - Virtual Private Cloud- Elastic IP at the navigation bar on the left side of the console to enter the Elastic IP List page.
+Step 2: Select Cloud - Virtual Private Cloud- Elastic IP at the navigation bar on the left side of the console to enter the Elastic IP List Page.

-Step 3: In the Elastic IP list page, locate to Elastic IP that needs to be adjust bandwidth.
-Click the “Modify Bandwidth" key to enter the modified bandwidth popup.
+Step 3: Locate to Elastic IP that needs to be adjust bandwidth in the Elastic IP list page, and click “Modify Bandwidth” to enter the modified bandwidth popup.

-Step 4: In the popup of bandwidth modification, adjust the slider or input bandwidth value, and specify the bandwidth that needs to be modified.
+Step 4: Adjust the slider or enter bandwidth value in the Modify Bandwidth popup, and specify the bandwidth that needs to be modified.

-Step 5: In the popup of bandwidth modification, click ok and enter the order confirmation page.
+Step 5: Click “OK” in the Modify Bandwidth popup and enter the order confirmation page.

-Step 6: On the order confirmation page, click “Instant Account Setup” to complete the payment and return to the Elastic IP list page to view the bandwidth modification.
+Step 6: Click “Instant Account Setup” in the order confirmation page to complete the payment and return to the Elastic IP list page to view the bandwidth modification.